Experiencing pain, heat and swelling in the eyelids? You could have blepharitis, inflammation that usually affects both eyes. Here’s how to treat it.

 This eye condition changes the shape of the cornea, the dome-shaped window that covers the iris, distorting a person’s vision.

-This incurable disease leads to loss of vision, but you can cut your risk of macular degeneration by making healthy lifestyle choices.
+Age-related macular degeneration (AMD) can lead to loss of vision, you can cut your risk by healthy lifestyle choices and having regular eye checks.

 Eye pain and sudden loss of vision?
 It could be optic neuritis, inflammation of the optic nerve.
 Learn about its symptoms, diagnosis and treatment.